Figure

 Description

 The ytterbium-171 hyperfine qubit encodes quantum information in the two hyperfine clock states of the ion’s ground-state manifold: and , separated by 12.642812 GHz.
-Both states have , making the qubit first-order insensitive to magnetic field fluctuations — the transition frequency shifts only quadratically with field, enabling exceptionally long coherence times.
+Because both states have , the qubit is first-order insensitive to magnetic-field noise, and the transition frequency shifts only quadratically with near zero field.

 Hamiltonian

-where is the magnetic dipole hyperfine constant, is the nuclear spin, and is the electronic angular momentum.
-For with , this gives a splitting:
+where is the magnetic-dipole hyperfine constant, is the nuclear spin, is the electronic angular momentum, and is an external magnetic field.

 Motivation